 VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

-The process of making a paper form available for online completion involves a highly skilled team of engineers, designers, researchers, accessibility specialists, and more.
-The timeline for digitizing forms is anywhere between 3-9 months.
-VA needed an efficient, scalable, cost-effective way to digitize its 260+ remaining paper forms and reduce delays that create frustration and distrust in government services.
+The current process of making a paper form available for online completion involves a highly skilled team of engineers, designers, researchers, accessibility specialists, and more.
+The timeline is typically anywhere between 3 and 9 months.
+VA needed an efficient, scalable, cost-saving solution to digitize its 260+ remaining paper forms.
+We set out to address simple forms as a proof of concept that would free up forms teams to focus on more complex forms.

 My role

-• UX lead
+• UX Lead

 Tools used